 The higher grade Standard OREAS-19A has an accepted value of 5.49~g/t Au with a between lab's 99th confidence of 0.10~g/t Au.
 The mean grade of the QA/QC samples submitted was 5.81~g/t Au, above the accepted value and slightly above the confidence level set for between labs.
 It was noticed that Standard 19A after the first two shipments returned assay values just above the acceptable range of $\pm 3$ standard deviations (Figure 11.15).
 However, the Standard 16A and 16B results in the same batch of assays passed within the acceptable range of $\pm 3$ standard deviations.
 As a result of the lower number of blank and standard assays in the smaller 2014 drilling program, it is difficult properly assess the results.
-The author does recommend Gowest more closely monitor any new laboratory when utilizing it as the primary laboratory in the future.
+Kevin Montgomery (P. Geo) of Gowest Gold has recommended internally that Gowest more closely monitor any new laboratory when utilizing it as the primary laboratory in the future.